 Choose "Whole Foods" as the main foods you consume, and supplement with protein shakes or other foods as needed.
-Whole Foods means food that has minimal processing and is free from additives and artificial substances.
-If a food doesn't grow out of the ground in the form you consume it, or doesn't eat something else, then it is most likely not a whole food.
-So animal products, fruits, vegetables, tubers, nuts and legumes all count as whole foods.
+Whole foods mean foods that are minimally processed, and are free from additives and artificial substances.
+Examples of whole foods include, but are not limited to: animal products, fruits, vegetables, tubers, nuts, and legumes.